infiniflow/infinity/docs/guides/search_guide.md

 ### Tensor vs. multi-vector

-Tensors work in scenarios where all tokens of a document need to be preserved.
+Tensors work in scenarios where embeddings of all tokens of each document need to be preserved.
 Tensor is another form of multi-vector, but *not* the multi-vector mentioned in dense vector search.
 They share similarities but are different in several aspects:

 Multi-vectors are mainly used for dense vector search, while tensors are mainly used for tensor reranking.
 Tensor search is *not* recommended due to the potential for significant storage overhead when converting raw documents to tensors; tensors are more appropriate for reranking in a [hyprid search](#hybrid-search).

 A multi-vector search remains a KNN search, where search results are aggregated using vector identifiers.
 In contrast, a tensor search uses 'Colxxx' models, such as ColBERT, ColPali, and ColQwen2.
 In this context, 'Col' denotes 'contextualized late interaction' and 'xxx' refers to specific models that can be added using a 'Col adapter'.
-Additionally, a tensor search uses the MaxSim method for similarity operations, which accumulates similarities of all tensor pairs between a query tensor and a document tensor.
+Additionally, a tensor search uses the MaxSim method for similarity operations, which accumulates similarities of all embedding pairs between a query tensor and a document tensor.

+### Tensor array

 Tensor arrays are specifically used with late interaction models with a token limit.
 For example, the ColBERT model has a token limit of 128, meaning that it cannot generate tensors for documents exceeding this token limit.
 In such cases, a document is split into multiple chunks, with each chunk represented by a tensor and all tensors for that document stored as a tensor array.
-During search and reranking, MaxSim scores of all tensor pairs (between a query tensor and a chunk tensor) are calculated and aggregated to produce the final MaxSim score for each document.
+During search and reranking, MaxSim scores of all embedding pairs (between a query tensor and a chunk tensor) are calculated and aggregated to produce the final MaxSim score for each document.

 ### Performance tuning